-Know Your faucets & SHanks
+Know Your Faucets & SHanks

 Faucet Finishes available

-Lever – The lever holds the faucet handle and pivots on shaft.
+Lever – The lever holds the faucet handle and pivots on the shaft.
 Brass or stainless steel levers are available.
 Brass levers are more economical but are more susceptible to damage.
-A stainless steel lever is more durable and is ideal for the larger, heavier faucet handles.
+A stainless steel lever is more durable and is ideal for larger, heavier faucet handles.

 Coupling Washer – Thin black washer between the faucet body and shank.
-Visually inspect washer during faucet cleaning.
+Visually inspect the washer during faucet cleaning.
 Replace if damaged to eliminate leaks.